Convert to WebP

 Convert JPG, PNG or BMP to WebP for ~30% smaller files.
 Lossy or lossless, transparency preserved.

-Quick answer: Convert JPG, PNG or BMP to WebP for ~30% smaller files.
+Quick answer: Convert to WebP: convert JPG, PNG or BMP to WebP for ~30% smaller files.
 Lossy or lossless, transparency preserved.
+Runs entirely in your browser, free, no signup.

 Last updated